 “Although his accomplishments since his career began before the Sydney 2000 Paralympic Games should not be put aside, the impact that he has made on the wider Australian community shone through this year at the Gold Coast Commonwealth Games.
 The impact of his performances will live on for a long time to come.

 “He’s an outstanding role model for all Australians and has only done positive things for diversity and inclusion in Australia.
-We’re incredibly proud to call Kurt one of our own, and proud that he is part of the Australian Paralympic movement.”
+We’re incredibly proud to call Kurt one of our own, and proud that he is part of the Australian Paralympic movement.

 “To have three Para-athletes among the eight nominees for The Don this year underlines the growing impact of Paralympic sport in Australia.
-And for Kurt to have been awarded this honour is yet another example of how our Paralympic athletes have an unique ability to connect with all Australians,” Anderson said.
+And for Kurt to have been awarded this honour is yet another example of how our Paralympic athletes have a unique ability to connect with all Australians,” Anderson said.

-“I’ve heard the stories of our Paralympic forebears who speak about losing friends, who felt too much shame in their experience with disability in our own community.
+“I’ve heard the stories of our Paralympic forebears who speak about losing friends who felt too much shame in their experience with disability in our own community.
 There was too much shame, and there wasn’t enough hope,” Fearnley said.

 “So our sport was born out of that hope.